HCS Score

 Today, people use Bitcoin for everyday payments, long-term savings, international money transfers, protection against currency devaluation, and financial access in countries with weak banking systems.

-This isn't a project built around hype.
+This is not a project built around hype.
 Bitcoin has been functioning as digital money since 2009.

-Every time someone sends Bitcoin, that transaction gets recorded on the blockchain — a public ledger that anyone in the world can verify.
+Every time someone sends Bitcoin, that transaction gets recorded on the blockchain, which is a public ledger that anyone in the world can verify.

 The network is maintained by miners and nodes spread across the globe.
 No single person, company, or government controls it.

 One of Bitcoin's most important features is its fixed supply.
 Only 21 million bitcoins will ever exist.
-That's written into the code and can never be changed.
+That is written into the code and can never be changed.

-This matters from an Islamic perspective because it cannot be inflated or manipulated, the supply is known and predictable, and it creates genuine scarcity — similar to gold.
+This matters from an Islamic perspective because the supply cannot be inflated or manipulated, the total amount is known and predictable, and it creates genuine scarcity similar to gold.

 Bitcoin itself has no interest mechanism.
-It doesn't lend money.
-It doesn't pay guaranteed returns.
-It doesn't charge fees that resemble riba.
+It does not lend money.
+It does not pay guaranteed returns.
+It does not charge fees that resemble Riba.

 It simply moves value from one person to another.

-The riba concern only appears when how you use Bitcoin introduces it — for example, through interest-bearing lending platforms, margin trading, or leveraged positions.
-The problem in those cases isn't Bitcoin.
-It's the financial product wrapped around it.
+The Riba concern only appears when how you use Bitcoin introduces it, for example through interest-bearing lending platforms, margin trading, or leveraged positions.
+The problem in those cases is not Bitcoin.
+It is the financial product wrapped around it.

-Gharar is about excessive ambiguity — entering a financial contract where too much is unknown.
+Gharar is about excessive ambiguity, specifically entering a financial contract where too much is unknown.

-That said, some traders use Bitcoin in ways that resemble gambling — short-term speculation, high leverage, chasing quick profits with no research.
+That said, some traders use Bitcoin in ways that resemble gambling, including short-term speculation, high leverage, and chasing quick profits with no research.
 That behavior is a concern.
-But it's the trader's behavior that creates the maysir issue, not Bitcoin itself.
+But it is the trader's behavior that creates the Maysir issue, not Bitcoin itself.

-If you're buying Bitcoin as a long-term store of value or using it for legitimate transactions, maysir is not a concern.
+If you are buying Bitcoin as a long-term store of value or using it for legitimate transactions, Maysir is not a concern.

 No red line violations were found.
 Bitcoin is fully eligible for HCS scoring.